Cloud agnostic cloudSwXtch Install

 Pre-Installation Step: Create VM

-Step One: Install cloudSwXtch
+Step Two: Install cloudSwXtch

 In this step, users will execute commands in their VMs to manually install a cloudSwXtch instance.